 The pandemic has also influenced the surge of a new wave of interest in online courses.
 Over the past few months, many small and large-scale ed-tech companies have sprouted up, bombarding the masses with a wider range of choices than ever before.
 Many institutions have chosen to give out their courses at a minimal price and yet others for free.
-The format of these classes are different– hands-on, theoretical, philosophical, or interactive– but the ultimate goal is to take learning online and democratize it.
+The format of these classes is different– hands-on, theoretical, philosophical, or interactive– but the ultimate goal is to take learning online and democratize it.

 Naturally, it’s an opportune time to explore the idea of creating an online course– a data science online course, in particular, seeing as futuristic technologies will see a profound surge in attention come the next few years.

 Here are a few tips to get the ball rolling on your first-ever online course in data science:

 - Create a Curriculum

 Data science is a nuanced and complex field, so it won’t do to use the term in its entirety.
 It is important to think up what the scope of your course will be.
 You will need to identify what topics you will cover, what industry you want to target (if any), what tools you might need to talk about, and how best to deliver your course content to engage students.